1938 Belgrade Car Show: Venue

 The car show was held at the newly constructed Belgrade Fair venue on the left side of the Sava river, across the Belgrade at that time.
 The foundation stone was ceremonially placed on 6 June 1937.
 Works were finished in three months and the facility was open on 11 September 1937.
 It had modern and artistic buildings, including the high metal spike construction, which became known as the Central Tower.
 It was designed by the architects Milivoje Tričković, Rajko Tatić and Đorđe Lukić who envisioned it as the monumental modern complex, with the Central Tower as the domineering motif.
 Around the tower, the exhibition pavilions were built, including five Yugoslav, one for the “Nikola Spasić Foundation”, the national pavilions of Italy, Czechoslovakia, Romania, Hungary and the Dutch company Philips.
 The complex included: 17,000 m2 of roofed exhibition space, 20,000 m2 of open exhibition space, 25,000 m2 of lawns and flower beds and 22,000 m2 of roads and paths.

 During World War II, the occupational German and Croatian forces turned the complex into the Sajmište concentration camp.
 It was never rebuilt and the new Belgrade Fair venue was open in 1957, across the river, so the old locality is today known as the Staro Sajmište ("old fairground").

 Show

-The show was held 5-15 March 1938 and was open by the minister of trade, Milan Vrbanić.
+The show was held on 5–15 March 1938 and was open by the minister of trade, Milan Vrbanić.
 King Peter and his mother Queen Maria later toured the show, visiting all the exhibited vehicles.

 There were 107 exhibitors, from United States, Germany, France, United Kingdom, Italy, Czechoslovakia, Austria, Belgium and Yugoslavia.
 Due to the space constrictions, application from further 117 exhibitors were denied.
 Exhibitors and dealers included: